 For the first time, we have seven living generations on our planet.
 The oldest are nearing their 100th birthday.
-For some of these people, writing a check was high-tech.
-In contrast, today’s youngest generation may never write a paper check.
-Consequently, each generation’s attitude about money and finances is different.
+For them, writing a check was high-tech.
+Today’s youngest generation may never write a paper check.
+Consequently, generational attitudes about money and finances are different.

 Generational money attitudes in families

 How do we define a generation?
 People growing up in similar historical, social and economic times share common experiences.
-Therefore, living through World War I and living through the Vietnam War created very different impressions on people.
 Let’s quickly look at the different generational money attitudes in families today.

 Grew up after WWI, fought in WWII.
 Assertive and energetic.
-Thrifty, careful with finances, balanced checkbooks often, saving as much as they could, fixing things before buying new.
+Thrifty, careful with finances, balanced checkbooks often.
+Saved as much as they could.
+Fixed things before buying new.

 Traditionalists or Silent Generation

 Their drive and optimism served them well in the peak of their careers.
 Unfortunately this led to some poor planning of some long-term decisions.
 Spend now, worry later, buy it now, use credit, not good with finances.
-First generation to use the word “retirement” to mean being able to enjoy life after the children have left.
+First generation to use “retirement” to mean enjoying life after the children have left.

 Entrepreneurial and individualistic group grew up as two-income households became more common.
-First generation that may NOT do as well financially as their parents did.
+First generation that may NOT do as well financially as their parents.

-Want what they want and want it now but struggling to buy, and most are deeply in credit card debt.
-Shadow generation between Boomer & Millennials yet hold 51% of leadership roles globally.
+Want what they want and want it now.
+Struggling to buy, and most are deeply in credit card debt.
+Shadow generation between Boomer & Millennials holds 51% of leadership roles globally.

 Millennials or Gen Y

-Return to conformity in part thanks to nurturing, highly-involved parents who maintain authority long into their lives.
-Hope to be the next great generation and to turn around all the “wrong” they see in the world today.
+Highly-involved parents maintain authority long into their lives.
+Hope to be the next great generation.
+Expect to turn around all the “wrong” they see in the world today.
 Eager to spend money, want to retire early having saved their money.
 They schedule everything.
 Invited as children to play a lead role in family’s purchasing and travel decisions.
 Heroes are their grandparents

 Gen Z, iGen, or Centennials